vaarn/vaarn.github.io/bestiary.md

 <tr><td colspan="2"><b>Attacks</b>: Bite (d6)</td></tr>
 <tr><td colspan="2"><b>Notes</b>: Planeydogs, descended from the early test passengers of hypergeometric gateways.
 These large, cunning canines are able to teleport short distances at will, bypassing solid objects in a flash of soundless, uncanny light.
 They use this ability to dance in and out of melee range, harrying their prey to exhaustion.
 <br />
-<b>Telefrag:</b> If a Flashhound rolls a natural one during its attack, it has misjudged its teleport and is now occupying the same space as a solid object near its target.
-The Flashhound dies instantly, causing 3d6 blast damage to everyone nearby.</td></tr>
+<b>Telefrag:</b> If a Flashund rolls a natural one during its attack, it has misjudged its teleport and is now occupying the same space as a solid object near its target.
+The Flashund dies instantly, causing 3d6 blast damage to everyone nearby.</td></tr>
 </table>

 ## Fleshwarp